ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

     Events are forwarded to the Personalization server with HTTP or HTTPS requests (or [RESTful-Requests](https://en.wikipedia.org/wiki/Representational_state_transfer)).
     Both GET and POST methods are allowed for the event tracking.
-    Make sure that all embedded and query string parameters are URL encoded and do not use a backslash, encoded as %5C\.
+    Make sure that all embedded and query string parameters are URL encoded and don't use a backslash, encoded as %5C\.

 ### Event parameters